-79-6 DEDUCTIBLES OR SIMILAR FEES
+79-7 DEDUCTIBLES OR SIMILAR FEES

 When a deductible or similar fee, as set forth in a taxable service contract, is charged in conjunction with maintenance or repairs completed under the service contract and such fee is part of the sales price of a replacement or repair part, or repair, maintenance, and installation services, the fee is subject to sales and use tax.
-If the fee is unrelated to the sales price of the replacement or repair part, or repair, the fee is not subject to sales and use tax.
+If the fee is unrelated to the sales price of the replacement or repair part, or repair, maintenance, and installation services, the fee is not subject to sales and use tax.

-79-7 REFUND OF TAX PAID ON THE CANCELLATION OF A SERVICE CONTRACT
+79-8 REFUND OF TAX PAID ON THE CANCELLATION OF A SERVICE CONTRACT